 Our Manager acts as an advisor to the Company during acquisitions.
 In the first year of an acquired businesses' ownership, our Manager will provide integration services to the new company.
 Integration services include reviewing, evaluating and otherwise familiarizing itself with the business, operations, properties, financial condition and prospects; familiarizing the management team with the Company's periodic reporting, corporate governance and Sarbanes Oxley Act of 2002, as amended ("SOX") obligations; reviewing the policies and procedures and, where appropriate, aligning such policies and procedures with other of the Company's subsidiaries; and assisting in establishing a new board of directors, including identifying and engaging outside and independent director resources, if appropriate.
 During 2018, the Company acquired Foam Fabricators, Inc. Our Manager entered into an integration services agreement with Foam Fabricators, Inc. and will receive integration services fees of approximately \$2.3 million, which are payable quarterly over a twelve-month period, as services are rendered beginning March 31, 2018.
 During 2017, the Company acquired the indirect parent of Velocity Outdoor Inc. Our Manager acted as an advisor in the acquisition and received integration services fees of approximately \$1.5 million, which were payable quarterly over a twelve-month period, as services were rendered through June 30, 2018.
 During 2016, the Company acquired 5.11 ABR Corp.
+Our Manager acted as an advisor in the acquisition and received integration services fees of approximately \$3.5 million, which were payable quarterly over a twelve-month period, as services were rendered through June 30, 2018.
+During 2016, the Company acquired 5.11 ABR Corp.
 Our Manager acted as an advisor in the acquisition and received integration services fees of approximately \$3.5 million, which were payable quarterly over a twelve-month period, as services were rendered through June 30, 2017.
-All Integration Services Agreements are approved by the Company's nominating and corporate governance committee, which is comprised solely of independent directors, in accordance with our governance documents.
+All Integration Services Agreements are approved by the Com